It may take the collapse of the AI bubble to save us from these sociopaths

 The idea that Musk wanted to create something for the public good and not to enrich himself further, and that his generosity had been taken advantage of by Altman, should have been sufficient to send any jury into fits of laughter.
 But while they did not do so (at least openly in court), during jury selection one prospective juror assessed Musk to be “a greedy, racist, homophobic piece of garbage,” while a more restrained prospect deemed him only “a world-class jerk”.
 They took only two hours to decide against him.

-Musk is probable the only person who can make Sam Altman look good by comparison.
+Musk is probably the only person who can make Sam Altman look good by comparison.
 The top players in the AI world all seem to be lying, greedy, amoral, sociopaths and the depressing thing is that these people seem to have free rein in developing and using and unleashing on the public a novel technology that can have huge ramifications for the entire world, with possibly disastrous consequences and almost no governmental oversight.

 Comments